HeardLibrary/digital-scholarship/manage/control/github/branch.md

 ## Branches

-On the previous page, we defined a *branch* as a set of files that changes over time.
+In the first lesson, we defined a *branch* as a set of files that changes over time.
 A repository can have several branches at the same time and each one is maintained with its own record of commits over time.

 The main branch of a repository is called the *master* branch.
 In a very simple repository, the master branch may be the only one.
 But more commonly, there are several branches that have been created by *branching* them off of the master.  ("Branch" is both a noun and a verb in Git.)
 When you create a branch from the master (or some other branch), it begins with exactly the same files as its source.
 It also carries the commit record of its "parent" branch as well.